 Interesting Cat Facts

 Social gathering?
-Try these cat facts to get the conversation flowing!
+Try these 25 fun and fascinating cat facts to get the conversation flowing!

 Though cats don’t always land on their feet, nor do they have nine lives, they do have something called a “righting reflex.”
 Their eyes and the balance organs in the inner ear tell cats where they are in space.
 This helps them to most often land on their feet and survive falls—in one case more than 30 stories!